Cumulocity-IoT/c8y-docs/content/cockpit/widgets-collection.md

 * Auto-scroll off - When a new measurement arrives, the display does not change and the table still shows the same snippet of data.

 ![Auto-scroll toogle](/images/users-guide/cockpit/cockpit-data-point-table-widget-with-auto-scroll.png)

+You can also export data from the data point table.
+For more information see [Exports integration with data based features](/cockpit/exports-bundle/working-with-exports).

 ### Event list {#event-list}